molliemarie/MSIA-D3Course-2019/Projects&Exercises/FirstCompleteScatter/README.md

 If you don't understand why I'm inputting the variable `height`, try inputting different numbers to see what happens.

-  b) Now, add gridlines to the y axis.
+5.1 Now, add gridlines to the y axis.